hindux/hindux.github.io/_posts/2020-06-01-Termux-installion.md

 in short, termux and it's addon are shared user application that's why termux can access it's addon data without root. here android policy come into play , shared user application must have same signature,and termux use different signature for different app store.

+#### what's next ?
+we will discuss about  navigation in our next tutorial.
+Stay tuned.

+**If you have any issues or question, please join our termux community on [telegram](https://t.me/joinchat/LksyyhqH8BLILApMBRLdpA)**